Lego Art: Hokusai: The Great Wave

 Released on 1 January 2023, Hokusai: The Great Wave (set number: 31208) is based on Japanese ukiyo-e artist Katsushika Hokusai's The Great Wave off Kanagawa woodblock print.
 It consists of 1,810 pieces.
 The accompanying soundtrack includes interviews with the art curators Naoko Mikami and Alfred Haft.

+The Amazing Spider-Man

+Released on 1 August 2023, The Amazing Spider-Man (set number: 31209) is based on the Marvel Comics, The Amazing Spider-Man.
+It consists of 2,099 pieces.
+The accompanying soundtrack includes interviews with Marvel Senior Editors Tom Brevoort and Nick Lowe.

+Modern Art

+Released on 1 August 2023, Modern Art (set number: 31210).
+It consists of 805 pieces and offers builders the option to recreate any four model options.

+Keith Haring – Dancing Figures

+Released in May 2025, Keith Haring – Dancing Figures (set number: 31216).
+It is based on American artist Keith Haring's iconic motifs.
+The building set, designed for adults, features 1,773 pieces and five instruction pamphlets, one for each of the five figures.
+They can be displayed on the wall or on stands.

 Reception

 In July 2020, Lego Art was shortlisted for the Play Creators Awards 2020.

-In September 2022, Jim Lee Batman Collection (set number: 31205) was listed on the "Five of the best Lego Batman sets for Batman Day 2022" by Lego fansite BrickFanatics.
+In September 2022, Jim Lee Batman Collection (set number: 31205) was listed on the “Five of the best Lego Batman sets for Batman Day 2022” by Lego fan site Brick Fanatics.

-In February 2023, World Map (set number: 31203) was listed as "The biggest Lego sets of all time" by Lego fansite Brick Fanatics.
+In February 2023, World Map (set number: 31203) was listed as “The biggest Lego sets of all time” by Lego fan site Brick Fanatics.